WeChat: Censorship in Iran

-Crackdown on LGBTQ accounts in China
+Crackdown on LGBTQ official accounts

-On 6 July 2021, several Weixin accounts associated with China's university campuses LGBTQ movement were blocked and then deleted without warning; the official media said they had no knowledge of this.
+On 6 July 2021, several WeChat/Weixin official accounts associated with China's university campuses LGBTQ movement were blocked and then deleted without warning; the official media said they had no knowledge of this.
 Some of the accounts, which consisted of a mix of registered student clubs and unofficial grassroots groups had operated for years as safe spaces for China's LGBTQ youth, with tens of thousands of followers.
-Many of the closed Weixin accounts display messages saying that they had "violated" Internet regulations, without giving further details, with account names being deleted and replaced with "unnamed", with a notice claiming that all content was blocked and accounts were suspended after receiving relevant complaints.
+Many of the closed official accounts display messages saying that they had "violated" Internet regulations, without giving further details, with account names being deleted and replaced with "unnamed", with a notice claiming that all content was blocked and accounts were suspended after receiving relevant complaints.
 The U.S. State Department expressed concern that the accounts were deleted when they were merely expressing their views, exercising their right to freedom of expression and freedom of speech.
 Several groups that had their accounts deleted spoke out against the ban with one stating "[W]e hope to use this opportunity to start again with a continued focus on gender and society, and to embrace courage and love".

-In August 2023, immediately prior to the Qixi Festival, Weixin launched a mass closure of accounts related to LGBT rights and feminism.
+In August 2023, immediately prior to the Qixi Festival, Tencent launched a mass closure of official accounts related to LGBT rights and feminism.